djkez/Fama-French-Factor-Graphs/README.md

 **And importantly:**

-This popup only affects how Excel displays the CSV, not how Python or your GUI reads it.
+This popup only affects how Excel displays the CSV, not how Python or the GUI reads it.

-So even if you accidentally click Convert, your GUI will still read the file fine — it doesn’t use Excel.
+So even if you accidentally click Convert, no problem.
+The GUI will still read the file fine — it doesn’t use Excel.

 **What the script does**